Chapter 11.24

 Sections:

-Chapters 11.08, 17.42 and 21.04 PMC constitute ordinances of the city requiring certain street projects as a prerequisite to further property development.
-Owners of real estate constructing or improving streets pursuant to such authority may enter into reimbursement contracts with city, consistent with Chapter 35.72 RCW and this chapter.
+When the Puyallup city council passes an ordinance acknowledging that an owner of real estate is required to construct or improve a street project as a prerequisite to further property development, the owners of real estate constructing or improving streets pursuant to such authority may enter into reimbursement contracts with city, consistent with Chapter 35.72 RCW and this chapter.
 (Ord.
+3285 § 2, 2023; Ord.
 2421 § 2, 1995).

-(1) The city council of the city of Puyallup may, by ordinance, direct the director of public works (“director”) to enter into a reimbursement agreement with an applicant for a development or building permit.
-The agreement shall provide for partial reimbursement of the cost of making public street improvements by assessments against other property owners who:
+(1) The city council of the city of Puyallup may, by ordinance, authorize the city engineer to enter into a reimbursement agreement with an applicant for a development or building permit or may authorize the city engineer to create an assessment reimbursement area pursuant to RCW 35.72.050(1).
+The agreement shall provide for proportionate reimbursement to either the applicant or the city depending which party undertakes the improvements, of the cost of making public street improvements by assessments against property owners who:

 (a) Are determined to be within the assessment reimbursement area pursuant to PMC 11.24.020;